appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/display-search-and-filter-list-data.md

    {{currentItem.name}}
    ```
 3. To rearrange widgets within a List item, drag and drop them within the first item to rearrange the order.
 Once you arrange the widgets in the first List item, the subsequent items automatically update with the same arrangement.
-4. To customize each widget within the List, go to the widget's property pane and set the properties like **Data**, **Visible**, and configure events associated with the widgets.
+4. To customize, select the individual widgets within the List item.
 5. To set up pagination, enable the **Server side pagination** property for pagination.
 To set up the server-side pagination manually, follow the instructions in [Setup Server-Side Pagination on List](/build-apps/how-to-guides/Setup-Server-side-Pagination-on-List).